egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ### Azure Free Credits

 For this demonstration, we will use the Azure [free credits](https://azure.microsoft.com/en-us/free) offering.
-The approach taken is more than enough to provide readers with a good understanding of how to set up the Azure cloud environment to perform RKE2 deployments with Rancher without spending money for the deployment.
+The approach taken allows readers to understand how to set up the Azure cloud environment to perform RKE2 deployments with Rancher without spending money outside the free-credits offering.

 Ensure the below are satisfied.